-- 2.6.24 The drainage provisions in a tunnel would need to deal with wash-down water, firefighting water, and any surface water runoff form the approaches that enters the tunnel.
+- 2.6.23 The drainage provisions in a tunnel would need to deal with wash-down water, firefighting water, and any surface water runoff form the approaches that enters the tunnel.
+This would need to include facilities to separate wall wash down and spillage for appropriate disposal.
 Combined kerb drains would be used to capture and convey all forms of water in the tunnel.
-The captured water would discharge to a pumping station at, or near, the lowest point of the tunnel. - 2.6.25 A pumping station would also be required at each tunnel portal to manage surface water runoff from the tunnel approaches.
+The captured water would discharge to a pumping station at, or near, the lowest point of the tunnel. - 2.6.24 A pumping station would also be required at each tunnel portal to manage surface water runoff from the tunnel approaches.